|John Hanning Speke|

 Sept.
 15, 1940 – Pro Football Hall of Fame defensive tackle Merlin Olsen was born in Logan, Utah.
 He went on to play for Utah State and the Los Angeles Rams.
 He was inducted into the Hall of Fame in 1982.

 Sept.
 15, 1946 - A Brooklyn Dodgers-Chicago Cubs game was called when players, umpires and fans were attacked by gnats.

 Sept.
 15, 1952 – J.N.
 Andrews, a barber, beat incumbent mayor H.L.
 Dees Jr., a grocery merchant, 30-28, in a municipal election in the Town of Repton, Ala.
 Dees contested the election, alleging that illegal votes were cast and five absentee ballots were improperly thrown out.
 Council members elected were G.H.
 Dees, Dr. W.R.
 Carter, J.L.
 Dees, John E. Davison and Lee Stallworth.

 Sept.
-15, 1961 – Hall of Fame quarterback Dan Marino was born in Pittsburgh, Pa.
+15, 1961 – Pro Footbal Hall of Fame quarterback Dan Marino was born in Pittsburgh, Pa.
 He went on to play for Pitt and the Miami Dolphins.
 He was inducted into the Hall of Fame in 2005.